Civil and Environmental Engineering

 Every PhD student must pass a comprehensive examination.
 The purpose of this examination is to ascertain the student’s advanced knowledge in the chosen specialty.
 Examinations are given when, in the judgment of the dissertation committee, the student has had sufficient preparation, but not sooner than six calendar months after the student has passed the qualifying examination.

 Students pass the examination if no more than one committee member opposes such an action.
-Students who fail may, at the discretion of the graduate faculty, repeat the test once at least six months later.
-Students who fail the examination a second time are dropped from the program.
+Students who fail may repeat the test once at least six months later.
+Students who fail the examination a second time are discussed from the program.

 PhD candidates are required to take a final oral examination in defense of their dissertation.
 The examination is conducted by the candidate’s dissertation committee.
 Students pass upon the favorable recommendation of the majority of the committee.